joneit/synonomous/README.md

     'backgroundColor': list[1] // camelCase
  }
 ```
-**Specifically, the array now has properties that point to elements whose keys are transformations of each element.
-This lets the array double as a dictionary to its own elements.**
+**Specifically, the array now has new properties whose keys are transformations of each element _and whose values are references to them._ This lets the array double as a dictionary to its own elements.**

 Note that this is not an enumeration; the property values are not integer indexes but rather references to the elements themselves.
+Also note that when elements contain primitive values, the new synonyms properties' values will be copies of them rather than references to them.

 #### Decorating with synonyms of a single element
 When you just want to decorate your list with synonyms of a single element of the list, you can specify the index of such an element with the overload `decorateArray(index: number, list: (string|object)[])`: